Neutrino decays as a natural explanation of the neutrino mass tension: Theory

-Massive neutrinos influence cosmological observables primarily through their impact on the expansion history and the growth of structure \cite{Bertolez-Martinez:2024wez}.
+Massive neutrinos influence cosmological observables (e.g., CMB, BAO) primarily through their impact on the expansion history and the growth of structure \cite{Lesgourgues:2006nd,Bertolez-Martinez:2024wez}.
 As depicted in \autoref{fig:Hz_Pk_residuals}, late-time invisible decays modify this impact and can therefore alter neutrino mass bounds.
-In the stable case, massive neutrinos produce two well-known effects: i) a boost in the Hubble rate $H(z)$ during the matter era, as they contribute to $\Omega_m$ at late times, and ii) a step-like suppression in the matter power spectrum $P_m(k)$, since they add to Hubble friction but they do not cluster on scales $k > k_{\rm nr}$, where $k_{\rm nr}$ denotes their minimum free-streaming wavenumber $k_{\rm nr} = k_{\rm fs}(z_{\rm nr})$.
-At the CMB level, these features translate into shifts in the position of the acoustic peaks and a suppression of the CMB lensing potential, respectively \cite{Lesgourgues:2006nd}.
+In the stable case, massive neutrinos produce two well-known effects: i) a boost in the Hubble rate $H(z)$ during the matter era, as they contribute to $\Omega_m$ at late times, and ii) a step-like suppression in the matter power spectrum $P_m(k)$, since they add to Hubble friction but they do not cluster on scales $k > k_{\rm nr}$, where $k_{\rm nr}$ denotes their minimum free-streaming wavenumber $k_{\rm nr} = k_{\rm fs}(z_{\rm nr})$ \cite{Shoji:2010hm}.
 In decay scenario A, all neutrino mass energy is transferred to radiation around $t \sim \tau_\nu$, substantially weakening both of these effects.
 In contrast, in decay scenario B the decay products always contain a lighter massive neutrino, so these effects are weakened to a lesser extent.
 Interestingly, such decay scenarios predict a distinctive signature in $P_m(k)$: a reduction in $k_{\rm nr}$.
-This arises because the decays produce a long high-energy tail in the phase-space of $\nu_L$, raising its average momentum and delaying its transition to the non-relativistic regime (see supplementary material).
+This arises because the decays produce a long high-energy tail in the phase-space of $\nu_L$, raising its average momentum and delaying its transition to the non-relativistic regime (see \appref{app:PSD_and_kFS}).
 The resulting shift in $k_{\rm nr}$ is more prominent in B2 than in B1, since the phase-space of $\nu_L$ is populated by two $\nu_H$ particles rather than just one.
 To the best of our knowledge, this cosmological feature of the decays $\nu_i \rightarrow \nu_j + \phi$ had never been pointed out before, and as we will see it leads to neutrino mass bounds that are radically different from the ones of the decays $\nu_i \rightarrow \nu_4 + \phi$. \